 Like most ideas I get this is a relatively simple solution to a problem.

-Emma, one of my co-workers, was talking to me about an injector she'd just completed an assessment on.
+Emma, one of my co-workers, was talking to me about someone she’d just completed an assessment on.
 He hit all the alarm bells for overdose, he injected, he used benzos, he drank, he occasionally used crack etc etc.

 But she said that when she raised the issue of overdose with him he was adamant that it wasn’t a problem because he’s used for years and never overdosed.

-This is of course something that happens for most people working with injectors.
-You'll get someone who feels that they are immune to risks because they haven't directly experienced the related problem.
-In fact it's not just with drug use, think about the amount of people who drive fast cars without seatbelts, or who never use a condom.
+This is of course something that happens for most people working with people who live with risk.
+You’ll get someone who feels that they are immune to those risks because they haven’t directly experienced the related problem.
+In fact it’s not just with drug use, think about the amount of people who drive fast cars without seatbelts, or who never use a condom.
 People tend to feel they are immortal, especially when they are younger.

-My first thought when Emma was talking was that it is pure chance rather than good judgement that has stopped him overdosing so far.
-The chance aspect of this made me think of gambling and the phrase "a crapshoot".
+My first thought when Emma was talking was that it may be pure chance rather than good judgement that has stopped him overdosing so far.
+The chance aspect of this made me think of gambling and the phrase “a crapshoot”.

 It’s important when you’re using this kind of ‘flippant approach’ to be able to back it up with real facts: